fivetran/dbt_iterable_source/README.md

 # Iterable Source dbt Package ([docs](https://fivetran.github.io/dbt_iterable_source/))
 # 📣 What does this dbt package do?

-- Produces staging tables that leverage Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/iterable) in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation).
+- Materializes [Iterable staging tables](https://fivetran.github.io/dbt_iterable_source/#!/overview/iterable_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/iterable#schemainformation).
+These staging tables clean, test, and prepare your Iterable data from [Fivetran's connector](https://fivetran.com/docs/applications/iterable) for analysis by doing the following:
   - Adds descriptions to tables and columns that are synced using Fivetran
   - Models staging tables, which will be used in our transform package
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.